sentinel1909/jeff-mitchell-dev-v2/content/_index.md

 ### Blog Highlight of the Week

-I discovered this blog post, [Tips for Faster Rust Compile times](https://corrode.dev/blog/tips-for-faster-rust-compile-times/?ref=dailydev) in my [daily.dev](https://daily.dev) feed this morning.
+I discovered this blog post, [Prototyping in Rust](https://corrode.dev/blog/prototyping) in my [daily.dev](https://daily.dev) feed this morning.
 Well worth a read!